Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 diving in sydney

-More Diving in Sydney
+More Diving

 66 Walk the Sydney Harbour Bridge

-It takes about half an hour to cross the Sydney Harbour Bridge on foot.
+It takes about half an hour to cross the Harbour Bridge on foot.
 A wire suicide fence impedes the view a little.
-Don't forget to smile sympathetically at the bored looking security guards as you go by.
-If you commence your journey on the city side of the Sydney Harbour Bridge you can catch a train back into the City when you finish your walk.
+Don’t forget to smile sympathetically at the bored looking security guards as you go by.
+If you commence your journey on the city side of the Harbour Bridge you can catch a train back into the city when you finish your walk.
 Milsons Point, McMahons Point, Kirribilli and North Sydney are all relatively close by if you want to keep going.

 67 Sydney Swans (Aussie Rules Football)